HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 }}

 The alt text should reflect the image's context.
-For decorative images, `alt=""` is appropriate, while meaningful images require detailed descriptions.
+For decorative images, `alt=""` is appropriate, while meaningful images require informative descriptions.
 It's also important to avoid using file names as alt text, as it almost never provides relevant information.
 Currently 7.5% of mobile and 7.2% of desktop sites currently do.

 {{ figure_markup(
   image="common-file-extensions-in-alt-text.png",